 Does your son work?
 Go to school?
 We just published a piece in which we describe an “ideal” home environment for a young adult, transitioning out of the house.
 If your son is holed up in his room and does as he pleases in there, perhaps it’s time to take back some control of your space and convert his room into your reading room or something.
 Put a day bed in the rec room for him.

 Transitioning young adults towards more independence (and by association, towards more responsibility for themselves) is difficult.
 We also wrote about this in a blog post in which we talk about a mutual living agreement, a social contract for living in your house:

 Let us know more about how your son’s days are set up.

 There is little study of Kratom.
 It has come to our attention as an aid to opiate withdrawals.
 Is that a possibility for your son?
 Marijuana addiction is indeed dangerous, in the sense that it highjacks motivation, making a person a passive observer of his or her own life.
 Pot smokers are distracted from completing tasks or don’t even start them.
 They get increasingly more irritable and depressed, even though at first the pot seemed to help with depression.

 Does your son suffer from mood problems?
 You’re going to want to get that list of treatment resources started, and to include a good psychotherapist, skilled in working with young people.
 Your son may be more willing to address the agitation and moodiness more easily than the drugs.

 So, as you observed, rewarding is difficult in your situation.
-The experiment we lay out in the Supplement (AiR member site) is worth a try.
+The experiment we lay out in the Supplement (Allies in Recovery member site) is worth a try.
 Unblocking the stalemate by looking at gentle movements towards independence can also push the responsibility for your son’s actions back onto him more than may be currently happening.